madzera/happytree/CONTRIBUTING.md

 #### Annotation Package

-Represents the package of Java annotations that indicate to a class in which its objects are liable to be transformed into a tree.
+Represents the package of Java annotations that indicate that a class whose objects are liable to be transformed into a tree.
 Also, this package is public to the API client.